Alexiush/LOGQ/docs/knowledge_base_reference.md

 }
 ```

 BoundFact - base class for bound facts, used in queries.
-FactType method must return base type of the fact
+FactType method must return the base type of the fact
 (to compare same base type facts with knowledge base, when class created manually must return fact class).
 Bind method used to bind values to matched facts, needs fact to bound to and journal to make records about changes.
 Equals method, == and != operators used for bound fact to bound fact, bound fact to fact comparison.